rickpapo/Nihongo/README.md

 is an MFC dialog applet used to interactively perform dictionary lookups.
 Note that the Analyzer and Parser2 projects were never completed.

+System requirements for running: Windows X64, 16Gb RAM or more.

 --Rick Papo